 Empowered Patient Nejat

-Nejat is a 28-year student majoring in public health who attended our Digital Sherpa Workshop in Philadelphia, PA.
+Nejat is a 28-year student majoring in public health who attended our digital sherpa™ technology training workshop in Philadelphia, PA.
 After she shared her inspiring story with us, I asked if I could interview her to share her story of empowerment with you.

 Nejat: I really decided to apply for public health because I wanted to do nursing but felt that I couldn’t get in.
 I never thought I would end up loving public health so much.
 It really helped me understand so much of my health.
 It really taught me how to advocate for myself.
 I am planning to apply for nursing school soon.